-- October Beach Lighting Officer and other Environmental Specialists gave presentation to 6th graders to educate them on protecting sea turtles, protecting wetlands, gopher tortoises and trees.
-Beach Lighting Officer and Environmental Supervisor had a booth at both the SJC Cracker Day and Ancient City Kids day. - May Oct Beach Lighting Officers conducted nightly surveys of coastal properties and issued Alert of Violations (AOV) for any non-compliant lights.
+October Beach Lighting Officer and Environmental Supervisor had a booth at Ancient City issued Alert of Violations (AOV) for any non-compliant lights.
 Recommendations are included in each AOV, to bring offending lights into compliance.
-Throughout the season, Beach Lighting Officers maintained contact with the Florida Power & Light Company (FPL) to discuss issues arising from customer complaints and any FPL lighting that became non-compliant during the course of the season due to new construction, beach profile change, or landscape changes.
+Throughout the season, Beach Lighting Officers maintained contact with the Florida Power & Light Company (FPL) to discuss issues arising from customer complaints and any FPL lighting that became non-compliant during the season due to new construction, beach profile change, or landscape changes.